 ADVOCATING FOR VICTIMS OF UNETHICAL LAWYERS

 Do not let unethical lawyers, service providers or healthcare providers illegally take advantage of you.
-Whether it is a car accident, work injury, or explosion, if you are approached and persuaded to hire a particular attorney or health care provider, you may be a victim of illegal solicitation.
+Whether it is a car accident, work injury, or explosion, if you are approached and persuaded to hire a particular attorney or health care provider, you may be a victim of illegal solicitation or barratry.
 Oftentimes, people in certain occupations will work with unethical attorneys and health care providers to force you to sign a contract:

 - Tow-truck drivers